umesh-coder/note_jp/README.md

 ## Features

 - Create, edit, and delete notes
-- Search notes by title or description
 - Persistent storage with Room database
 - Modern UI using Jetpack Compose
-- Snackbar notifications for validation

 ## Screenshots